hunterwerlla/podman/README.md

 #### TODO
 * Skipping too much will crash or stop playing.
 It seems like an issue in the mp3 lib, but I need to look into it.
-* store user data in a database
+* store non-configuration data in a database
-* add a settings menu
 * make it work on Windows
 * look at optimization
 * Resume downloads?
+* add a settings menu?